LiMa297/Neuroscience/README.md

 GroupName: Soundwave Society

+As we are both quite new in the field of programming, it was a challenge to get on with the new environment of continuous input data and processing with those.
+We tried our best and though in retrospective, it could have been better we are proud on how we got along no matter what.

 ## IDEAS:
 - increase focus- -better learning experience-
 - Stress relief w/ audio support/interruption ---> concentration via ear eeg (https://doi.org/10.1109/BCI48061.2020.9061652)